State Testing » State Testing

 Dear Parent/Guardian,

-We wanted to take a moment to provide some vital information about this year's state tests.
-City View will give Smarter Balanced tests.
+We’d like to share some important information about this year’s state assessments.
+City View will be administering the Smarter Balanced tests.

 The tests are not timed, so your child can take as long as he or she needs to demonstrate what he or she knows and can do fully.
 Your child only tests once yearly with our current exams, unlike our previous ones, which many students took multiple times.
 Learn more about the estimated time your child may take to complete the tests on page 36 of Oregon’s Test Administration Manual.